hwclass/dusty/dusty.js-API.md

 ####ajax

-		This is used to wrap the AJAX methods.
+		This is used to wrap the AJAX methods and AJAX calls.

 #####request (method, url, data, callback)